States and federal territories of Malaysia: End of Barisan Nasional dominance

 Sarawak also gained further control over fisheries, determining who counted as a Sarawak native, and control over natural gas.
 Further negotiations regarding the powers of Sabah and Sarawak continued in 2025, on topics including the number of seats given to the states in parliament, control over tourism, and control over the state civil services.
 Sabah has obtained greater control over electric utilities.
+On 17 October the Kota Kinabalu High court ruled that the national government's former policy of not providing 40% of revenue from Sabah to Sabah was unlawful and unconstitutional, and ordered that an agreement be reached on the lack of such funding from 1974 to 2021.
+The 29 November 2025 Sabah state election saw all national coalitions lose seats to various Sabah-based regional parties.

 Brunei and Singapore

 Brunei

 After the Second World War, the United Kingdom sought to integrate Brunei with North Borneo and Sarawak, as an interim step to unifying the Borneo territories with Malaya and Singapore.
 However, the Sultan of Brunei was reluctant to cede political control or share oil revenues.
 British authorities continued to envision Brunei as part of the eventual federation of its territories in the region.
 In March 1956, with the independence of Malaya imminent, the then Sultan of Brunei, Omar Ali Saifuddien III, publicly rejected federation.
 Brunei's first political party, the Brunei People's Party (PRB), was formed in August 1956 by A. M. Azahari.
 Azahari had a range of views, but was generally anti-British and did not wish for Brunei to be in a Malayan-dominated federation.
 While his political party was popular, he had a complicated relationship with the Sultan.
 When the British rejected proposed moves towards greater autonomy, the Sultan began building political and economic ties with Malaya in 1958.

 In 1959, Brunei gained domestic autonomy, and in February 1960, Azahari courted politicians in North Borneo and Sarawak, proposing the idea of the North Borneo Federation.
 After Tunku Abdul Rahman proposed the Federation of Malaysia in 1961 without consulting Brunei, the PRB leveraged these ties to foster opposition across all three territories.
+Tunku had difficulties negotiating with Brunei, with poor relationships both with the Sultan and with the PRB.
+He proposed to British authorities that Brunei be offered part of Sarawak as inducement to join, but British officials vetoed this idea, for Sarawak would never join the federation in that case.
 While the PRB proposed independence, Malayan authorities assumed the Sultan was in favour of a merger.
 A joint currency already existed, and the Sultan's sons studied in Malaya.
 A palace for the Sultan of Brunei was constructed in Kuala Lumpur in preparation for the Federation, to match those of the Malayan sultans.